 The Importance of a Solar Inverter

 - The process begins with the panels.
-Comprised of a silicon material that converts the sun’s energy into electrical power, the panels collect the energy from the sun.
+Comprised of a silicon material that converts the sun’s energy into electrical power.
+The panels then collect the energy from the sun.

-- The panels collect the power throughout the daylight hours, and continuously produce the direct current (DC) to be sent elsewhere for conversion.
+- The panels collect the power throughout the daylight hours.

-- The individual panels then combine the collected power and send the DC to the inverter for an essential part of the process.
+- The individual panels then combine the collected power and send the DC to the inverter.

-- In the form of a small box, some inverters record the efficiency of the panels, giving you a specific gauge on how much power you collect from the system.
+- In the form of a small box, some inverters record the efficiency of the panels.
+This gives you a specific gauge on how much power you collect from the system.

-- The inverter, which in the case of a central inverter is often fixed out of the way on the side of a business or home, receives the DC from the panels.
+- The inverter, which in the case of a central inverter is often fixed out of the way on the side of a business or home.

-- Some systems use microinverters rather than a single central inverter, which are fixed to the underside of each panel, and collect and transform DC and convert this power to an alternating current.
+Some systems use micro-inverters rather than a single central inverter, which attach to the underside of each panel.
+These collect and transform DC and convert this power to an alternating current.
 However, these options are more expensive.

-- Once the inverter creates the correct power input, it sends it to the fusebox to be delivered to the building efficiently.
+- Once the inverter creates the correct power input, it sends it to the fuse box and to the building.

-- When the AC is received by the switchboard, it is delivered to the home to power all of the appliances as required.
+- When the switchboard receives the AC, the home receives it to power all of the appliances as required.

 - From the fusebox, excess power is either sent to a battery storage system or back into the grid, depending on your usage and system set-up, this will vary.

-If you are looking for more information about solar inverter options, give SunEnergy a call and speak to one of the knowledgeable professionals about the best products available.
+If you are looking for more information about solar options, give SunEnergy a call to chat to our solar experts, Or get a quick quote below!